ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/time-series-and-other-features.markdown

 **SQL ETL** tasks can access or operate on time series data.
 * [Data Subscriptions](../../client-api/data-subscriptions/what-are-data-subscriptions)
 send data to "worker" clients in batches.

+{INFO: }
+Support for time series in ETL is planned for one of the next releases.
+{INFO/}

 {PANEL/}

 {PANEL: Revisions}